AnnaS0272/kickstarter-analysis/README.md

 ![Chart 4 - Outcomes based on launch date](https://github.com/AnnaS0272/kickstarter-analysis/blob/master/Chart%204%20-%20Outcomes%20based%20on%20launch%20date.png)

-The data is also revealing that succesful campaigns were run for less than 30 days. therefore, campaign duration should be taken into accounta as well.
+The data is also revealing that succesful campaigns were run for less than 30 days.
+Therefore, campaign duration should be taken into account as well.

 ![Chart 6 - Average Duration Plays](https://github.com/AnnaS0272/kickstarter-analysis/blob/master/Chart%206%20-%20Average%20Duration%20Plays.png)

-Finally, we need to look at what the goal vs. pledged data reveals.
-As we can see from the summary table below, average succesful campaign is almost twice less than what Louise has planned for, therefore it would be wise to target a lower range.
+Finally, we need to look at what the financial goal and pledged data reveals.
+As we can see from the summary table below, average succesful campaign is  $5,000 which is almost twice less than what Louise has planned for, therefore it would be wise to target a lower range.

 ![Descriptive Statistics Plays](https://github.com/AnnaS0272/kickstarter-analysis/blob/master/Descriptive%20Statistics%20Plays.png)